 Support group system

-The Research Grant Support Office provides assistance to researchers taking part in:
+The RGS office provides assistance to researchers taking part in:

 - the NWO Talent Scheme (Veni, Vidi, Vici),